Morgantown, West Virginia: Parks and recreation

-Core Arboretum is owned by West Virginia University and consists of mostly old-growth forest on steep hillside and Monongahela River flood plain.
+Core Arboretum is owned by West Virginia University and consists mostly of old-growth forest on a steep hillside and Monongahela River floodplain.
 It includes densely wooded areas with 3.5 mi of walking trails, as well as 3 acre of lawn planted with specimen trees.
+Dorsey Knob is a mountain at the southern edge of Morgantown that reaches 1398 ft in elevation.
 Other parks in Morgantown include Hazel Ruby McQuain Riverfront Park and the Caperton and Deckers Creek Rail-Trails.

-Athletic centers include Milan Puskar Stadium and Hope Coliseum, the home West Virginia Mountaineers football and basketball teams, respectively.
+Athletic centers include Milan Puskar Stadium and Hope Coliseum, the home of the West Virginia Mountaineers football and basketball teams, respectively.

-Dorsey Knob is a mountain at the southern edge of Morgantown that reaches 1398 ft in elevation.
+Morgantown is a qualified Tree City USA as recognized by the National Arbor Day Foundation.